 - Launch Instagram, which should now be in dark mode.

 Some people who spend a lot of time staring at screens may benefit from using dark mode to reduce eye strain and dry eyes.
-However, there is no solid evidence that Instagram dark mode on iPhone, iPad, or Android does anything other than increase the battery life of your device.
+However, there is no solid evidence that Instagram dark mode on iPhone, iPad or Android does anything other than increasing the battery life of your device.
 Giving dark mode a go is free and will not harm your eyes.
 A darker palette is even more rich and engaging for viewing photos and videos, and Instagram’s dark mode is a media match made in heaven.
 Going black is the way to go if you want to take your Instagram experience to the next level.